avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 * If on Azure, you can achieve up to around four times reduction in download time by increasing "CY_OTA_CHUNK_SIZE" at *mtb_shared/ota-update/\<version>/include/cy_ota_api.h* up to 65536 bytes.
-* Click on *Firmware configurations* and ensure that the *OTA URL Expiry* is set to at least 15 (minutes).
-IoTConnect provides a signed URL that's valid for 5 minutes by default.
-Increasing this value will ensure that the URL does not expire before the download completes.

 We need to build the *MCUboot-Based Basic Bootloader* application separately and load it onto the board (only once).